 We provide more information below, on the most frequently requested topics concerning Xanax and Xanax withdrawal.
 Always do your best to research before starting or stopping Xanax or other medications.

-What is Xanax (alprazolam) Used for?
+Conditions Xanax (alprazolam) is Used for?

 Xanax suppresses the central nervous system and prescribers give it to treat anxiety or panic disorders.
 If you suffer from anxiety and/or panic attacks, there are studies showing how methods of controlled breathing, exercise, yoga, and other nonpharmacological interventions can be highly effective, for example, turning off a panic attack or reducing their frequency without drugs.35,36